connexcs/docs/docs/reporting-problems.md

 * [Reporting a Problem](#reporting-a-problem)

 # Reporting a Problem
+This page covers the best practices for reporting problems to ConnexCS support.
+We encourage feedback, but want to make sure you have the most efficient means of expressing a problem so there are no holdups.

-## One at a time please.
+**One at a time, please**

-If you have more than one problem to report we suggest that you either:
+If you have more than one problem to report, we ask:

-1. Raise a separate ticket for each request.
+1. Create a separate ticket for each request.
+This so the the individual concerns get routed to the correct staff.
-2. Inform us about these problems one at a time and allow an adequate amount of time for us to assess the problem and resolve it.
+2. Allow an adequate amount of time for us to assess the problem and resolve it.
+We first have to assess if the problems are connected, adding extra time onto finding the roots themselves.
-3. Telephone
+3. Call instead of emailing.
+This is so we can get a concise reading on all concerns quickly and ask follow-up questions on the spot.

 ## Support Channels

-### Online Chat

-If you would like real-time assistance you can use our online chat system available as the blue icon in the bottom left of this page.

-This will alert all of our available staff and the first one available will reply to you.
-Our chat system also alerts engineers when they are not by their computers to try and increase our availability.

-We regret if we are not able to resolve your problem while we are in the chat, or the right person is not available at any particular time.
-Over 90% of our chats are answered and resolved.

-The chat system is NOT intended for you to throw all your problems at us in one go, it is for 1-to-1 communication with a real person who will spend time resolving your issues.

-We will make every effort to reply to your chat in a reasonable time frame, however please be prepared to dedicate your time to replying to our responses as we may need additional information to solve the issue.

-### Tickets
+Below is a list of channels you can use to reach us.

+**Online Chat**

+Online chat is real-time assistance that is useful when you're not in a position to call.
+The blue help icon at the bottom of this page will lead you to a chat window.
+Clicking this button alerts staff, and first person to become available will reply as soon as possible.
+We find that most questions get resolved efficiently this way.
+Please note that thee chat system is for one-on-one communication about a specific problem, not for multiple concerns or system-wide change requests.

+[placeholder-chat button image]

+**Tickets**

-If you have many problems to report or we are not available via chat, you can raise a support ticket.
-This is available by clicking on the Safety Ring icon in the top right of our application.
+Support tickets cann be created by clicking the Safety Ring icon in the top-right of the dashboard.

-### Phone
+**Phone**

 If you wish to speak to a real person you can call our office number listed on our main website.
 Our support line WILL contact engineers (and wake them up) 24/7.
 We kindly ask that you only ring this number during 9:00am - 23:00pm GMT, unless there is a CRITICAL issue.